- Town Manager

 - The Sonoma County Energy Independence Program (SCEIP) offers Property Assessed Clean Energy (PACE) financing, to give residential, commercial, industrial, agricultural, and multifamily the opportunity to make permanent energy, water, wildfire safety, and seismic strengthening improvements.

-- 2022 Summer workshop series topics include: fire and earthquake resilience for the home, solar and battery storage basics, energy savings, water conservation, how to fund your home improvements, and heat pumps for HVAC and water heating. orkshop series for homeowners and businesses interested in energy conservation, water conservation, and wildfire resilience.
-The
+- Quarterly workshop series for homeowners and businesses interested in energy conservation, water conservation, and wildfire resilience.
+The 2022 Summer workshop series topics include: fire and earthquake resilience for the home, solar and battery storage basics, energy savings, water conservation, how to fund your home improvements, and heat pumps for HVAC and water heating.

 - Do you like to Do-It-Yourself?
 DIY Toolkits for energy and water conservation are available through the Sonoma County Library.